Macular Degeneration Treatment in Manhattan

 With wet AMD, of the symptoms above may be noticed.
 In addition, wet AMD may cause straight lines to appear crooked or wavy.
 This distortion is caused by the fluid that leaks from the blood vessels.
 Central vision may decrease in a short period of time.

 It is very important for anyone experiencing these symptoms to notify their eye doctor immediately.
-If you are overdue for your next eye exam or if you have any other questions about AMD or it’s treatment, call and make an appointment with our retina specialists at Angioletti Retina in Manhattan today!
+If you are overdue for your next eye exam or if you have any other questions about AMD or its treatment, contact us today.
+We will properly inform you on issues such as macular holes, macular pucker, and hereditary eye issues, call and make an appointment with our retina specialists at Angioletti Retina in Manhattan for a consultation.